-Google Map tracks and stores data on literally every step you take, if the location services or GPS is enabled on the device.
-Google Maps’ location history data can then be used to visualize the number of location points & pins visited over a period of time by a Google Maps user.
-The heatmap thus generated is referred to as Google Maps Heatmap.
+Google Maps tracks and stores data on literally every step you take, if the location services or GPS is enabled on the device.
+This location history data can then be used to visualize the number of location points and pins you visit over a period of time.
+The heatmap thus generated is referred to as a Google Maps Heatmap.

-Here is how you can create a Google Maps heatmap of your location history data using a tool called Location History Visualizer:
+Here is how to create a Google Maps heatmap of your location history data using a tool called Location History Visualizer:

 Head to Google Takeout to download your location history data.
 The Google Takeout page has a list of data that you can choose to export.
-On the page, deselect all and then select ‘Location History.’
+On the page, deselect all then scroll down and select ‘Location History.’

 After selecting ‘Location History,’ scroll to the bottom of the page and click next.
 After clicking next, you will be taken to the second step.

 After configuring the delivery method, file type & size, and frequency, click on ‘Create Export.’
-After clicking on it, you will automatically be taken to the final phase, where Google Takeout processes your Google Maps data and creates an export.
-The time taken to create the export depends on the amount of data involved.
+Google Takeout will then process your Google Maps data and create an export.
+The time taken to create the export depends on the amount of data involved – it usually takes seconds but can take longer if exporting more data.
 Google Takeout sends an email to the corresponding Google account as soon as the export creation is completed.

 Once the export is created, click on the download button.
 A zipped file will be downloaded to your device.

+There are many free heatmap generators online, one of which is Location History Visualizer.
 Unzip the downloaded zipped file and open the folder named ‘Location History.’
-Drag and drop the JSON file in the folder onto Location History Visualizer’s free-to-use heat map generator.
+Drag and drop the JSON file in the folder onto Location History Visualizer’s free-to-use heatmap generator.

-Visualizer will take time to create your Google Maps Heatmap based on the intensity of data points it has to plot – higher the intensity, the longer it takes compared to lower intensity data sets.
+Location History Visualizer will take time to create your Google Maps heatmap based on the intensity of data points it has to plot – the higher the intensity, the longer it takes.
 And without any technical to-and-fro, a heatmap of your entire location history will be on your screen, with all the data points on a map.
 The heatmap generated looks something like the heatmap below: